orgmycology/vojhreport/report/wherewevebeen.md

 > “The research that people can do, and the things that they can write and produce with those notebooks … it's mind-blowing.”
 (Georgiana Dolocan)*

-JupyterHub’s early developers realized that scientific research teams at institutions deploying the tool for learners experience many of the same pain points as students and instructors.
+JupyterHub’s early developers realized that scientific research teams at institutions deploying the tool for learners experience many of the same pain points as university students and instructors.
 The team therefore made a gradual, concerted effort to bring its tools and resources to small labs and large scientific collaborations.

 ### Providing a New Way to Innovate and Collaborate